slarmoo/.github/profile/webServices/startupLogin/startupLogin.md

 ## Grading Rubric

-- (Required) Simon Login deployed to your production environment
+- **Prerequisite**: Simon Login deployed to your production environment
-- (Required) A link to your GitHub startup repository prominently displayed on your application's home page
+- **Prerequisite**: A link to your GitHub startup repository prominently displayed on your application's home page
-- (Required) Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+- **Prerequisite**: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
 The TAs will only grade things that have been clearly described as being completed.
 Review the [voter app](https://github.com/webprogramming260/startup-example) as an example.
 - Application authentication and authorization
   - 15% - Supports new user registration
   - 15% - Supports existing user authentication